Money

 By now, you should know there is no easy solution to the question of how to end poverty.
 But the focus has to be on making major institutional changes.
 We won't be able to fight poverty as long as there unstable political regimes.

 There are many unfounded myths about developing countries.
-One is true the corruption is happening.
+One is true that corruption is happening.
 It comes from a lack of accountability.

 When no one tracks where a charity's money goes or how productively it is being used, someone is most likely taking advantage to make a profit.